 The University of Memphis operates under regulations established by the Tennessee Department of Environment and Conservation--Division of Radiological Health, U.S. Nuclear Regulatory Commission, and Tennessee Department of Labor and Workforce Development.
 To insure compliance with all regulations regarding the use of radioactive materials and/or radiation-producing equipment, the Radiation Safety Committee has been established.
 The purpose of this committee shall be to administer the radiation safety program for The University of Memphis.
-This committee has developed The University of Memphis "Radiation Safety Manual" and a Laser Safety Program which shall serve as the University's procedures regarding the use of ionizing radiation and laser radiation.
+This committee has developed a "Radiation Safety Manual" and a Laser Safety Program which shall serve as the University's procedures regarding the use of ionizing radiation and laser radiation.
 Copies of these manuals are available for review in the Environmental Health and Safety Office or in any department that has radioactive materials, radiation-producing equipment, or Class 3B or Class 4 lasers.

 |Reporting Accidents Involving Vehicles|

-All vehicle accidents on campus and those involving University-owned vehicles shall be reported to Police Services at 678-4357.
+All vehicle accidents on campus and those involving University-owned vehicles shall be reported to Police Services.
 Police Services shall notify other offices or officials as appropriate.

 |Reporting Injuries and Illnesses|

 Injuries and illnesses of employees that result from work-related accidents and/or exposure to unsafe environmental conditions shall be reported by the employee and his/her supervisor to the Workplace Injury and First Notice of Loss Call Center at 1-866-245-8588.